Incorporating Heterophily into Graph Neural Networks for Graph Classification: IHGNN

+In the previous section, we obtained the representation or embedding for each node (equation~(\ref{eqn:slp})).
 Many variants of GNNs use the summation as the final graph-level readout function.
-However, as for graphs with varying node homophily ratio, the summation of all the node embeddings ignores the characteristic of each node, which makes nodes with low homophily ratio indistinguishable from those with high homophily ratio.
-Intuitively, this decreases the expressive power of GNNs.
-To mitigate this problem, we propose to concatenate all the node embeddings.
+However, as for graphs with varying node homophily ratios, the summation of all the node embeddings ignores the characteristic (homophily ratio) of each node, which makes the following MLP classifier not aware of different node homophily ratios.
+This will decrease the performance of GNNs.
+To mitigate this problem, we propose to concatenate all the nodes’ aggregated embeddings as shown in equation~(\ref{eqn:slp}), i.e., making GNNs aware of nodes with different homophily ratios.
 However, the concatenation function does not satisfy the conditions of the graph-level readout function, i.e., permutation-invariance and size-invariance.

 \textbf{Satisfying permutation-invariance:} To solve the problem of permutation-invariance, we propose to align nodes such that nodes from different graphs are sorted and aligned in the same order, which is consistent across different graphs.
 Now the ordering in which we sort the nodes so that they are aligned across different graphs becomes important.
-We adopt the 1-WL to sort nodes, because the final 1-WL colors define an ordering based on the node structural identity and this ordering is consistent across different graphs.
-For example, in Figure~\ref{fig:wlcoloring}(e) and (f), the 1-WL will sort the nodes in $\mathcal{G}_1$ in an order of $7,7,9,11,12,13$ and sort the nodes in $\mathcal{G}_2$ in an order of $5,6,8,10,12,14$.
-The two nodes with label $12$ in $\mathcal{G}_1$ and $\mathcal{G}_2$ have the same position in the two orders.
-Note that the $\mbox{AGGREGATE}^{(k)}(\cdot)$ and $\mbox{COMBINE}^{(k)}(\cdot)$ operators in GNNs are the continuous versions of the aggregate and hash operators in the 1-WL.
-We sort nodes in each graph by their final embeddings, which can be considered as the continuous 1-WL colors.
+Note that the 1-WL~\cite{leman1968reduction} algorithm defines an ordering based on the node structural identity and this ordering is consistent across different graphs.
+For example, in Fig.~\ref{fig:wlcoloring}(c) and (g), the 1-WL after one iteration will sort the nodes in $\mathcal{G}_1$ in an order of $7,7,9,11,12,13$ and sort the nodes in $\mathcal{G}_2$ in an order of $5,6,8,10,12,14$.
+The two nodes with label $12$ in $\mathcal{G}_1$ and $\mathcal{G}_2$ have the same position in the two orders because they have the same structural identity as indicated in Fig.~\ref{fig:wlcoloring}(a) (the right-most node with label 3) and Fig.~\ref{fig:wlcoloring}(e) (the upper-right node with label 3), respectively.
+It has been indicated in GCN~\cite{kipf2016semi} that the $\mbox{AGGREGATE}^{(k)}(\cdot)$ and $\mbox{COMBINE}^{(k)}(\cdot)$ operators are the continuous versions of the aggregate and hash operators in the 1-WL.
+Thus, nodes in each graph can be sorted by their final embeddings, which can be considered as the continuous 1-WL labels.
+Please note the distinctions in colors and arrangement of the new labels between Fig.~\ref{flow_chart} and Fig.~\ref{fig:wlcoloring}.
+The discrepancy arises from the fact that the generation process of node embeddings $\mathbf{H}$ in Fig.~\ref{flow_chart} can be seen as applying the 1-WL algorithm for $K$ iterations while in Fig.~\ref{fig:wlcoloring} the 1-WL algorithm runs for one iteration.